Amaranthus crispus

 Amaranthus crispus is a species of flowering plant in the family Amaranthaceae.
 It is referred to by the common name crispleaf amaranth.
 It is a herbaceous, sparsely pubescent annual plant.
 It can grow up to 0.5 m (1.5 ft) in height.
 It flowers in summer to fall.
 It usually grows in waste places, disturbed habitats, or near water.
-It is native to Argentina, Chile and Uruguay and has been introduced into Australia, Austria, Bulgaria, Crimea, Czechoslovakia, France, Hungary, Italy, Romania, Sardinia, the United States, and Yugoslavia.
+It is native to Argentina, Chile and Uruguay and has been introduced into Australia, Austria, Bulgaria, Crimea, the former Czechoslovakia, France, Hungary, Italy, Romania, Sardinia, the United States, and the former Yugoslavia.